What Is an Aircon Refrigerant Top Up?

 Step 1 - Diagnosis

-Before adding any gas, our technician tests the system’s refrigerant pressure using professional gauges.
+Before adding any gas, a Billy Aircon technician tests the system’s refrigerant pressure using professional gauges.
 This tells us exactly how much gas has been lost and whether a top up will bring the system back to optimal performance.

 Step 2 - Leak Detection